netromdk/sigs/README.md

 Note that all slots can be disconnected by giving no tag.

 Slots can be any callable type: lambda, functor, or function.
+Even member functions.

 ```c++
 void func() {